openreview/openreview-expertise/README.md

 	--username <your_username> \
 ```

-For ELMo, SPECTER, Multifacet-Recommender and BM25 run the following command
+For ELMo, SPECTER, Multifacet-Recommender, SentencePiece-ACL and BM25 run the following command
 ```
 python -m expertise.run config.json
 ```